brendenpelkie/AFL-sample-loader/docs/building.md

 The sample stopping process is tricky and needs to be tuned.
 When the sample is being loaded, the bubble sensor is constantly outputting a voltage.
 That voltage is supposed to change significantly (~1.5V) when the phase present in the tube changes from air to liquid.
 This voltage is constantly read by the Labjack and processed by the StopLoadCBV2.process_signal() function in `loading/SensorCallbackThread.py`.
 This function runs in a separate thread from the main AFL sample loading process, and calls back to stop the load process by closing the sample hold solenoid valve once the sample is detected.
 Getting this to work reliably will probably require some tuning

 **Tuning the sensor hardware**
 The sensitivity of the sensor itself can be changed by moving the jumper between the 3 pins.
 This is documented in the sensor data sheet.
-Test different positions by manually flowing a representative liquid through tubing inside the sensor and manually watching the sensor voltage (ex with a multimeter) (while the sensor is plugged into an appropirate 5V power supply).
+Test different positions by manually flowing a representative liquid through tubing inside the sensor and manually watching the sensor voltage (ex with a multimeter) (while the sensor is plugged into an appropriate 5V power supply).
 You want to see a decent sized (1-2V) change between liquid and no liquid, without a lot of noise.
 Move the jumper until you find a position that works for your sample and ambient lighting conditions.

 **Tuning the edge detection parameters**
 The above-mentioned sensor callback signal process function checks for several conditions to be satisfied before stopping the load.
 Read through the code to understand all of them.
 Important parameters are the amount of time to take a baseline signal for before looking for changes indicating a sample, the voltage step required to stop a load, the number of points above the threshold that must be measured for a load to register (eliminating false positives due to small amounts of remaining wash solution).
 To change these values, edit them in the `loading/LoadStopperDriver.py` by changing the default class constants, then delete the cached constants by deleting the file `~/.afl/LoadStopperconfig.json` or whatever the cache is called.
 It is helpful to print the actual observed values for these criteria when diagnosing load stopping issues.
 If the load stopping is not sensitive enough, i.e. samples flow right past the sensor without being stopped, try decreasing the voltage threshold or decreasing the number of points that the threshold must be observed for.
 If the load stopping is too sensitive, i.e. the system stops the load before the sample reaches the flow cell, try increasing these values or increasing the minimum sample load time.